 In Matthew 17:21 (KJB) Jesus tells us that some demons will not leave without fasting and prayer.
 "Howbeit this kind goeth not out but by prayer and fasting."

 Apparently there are many other benefits to fasting besides spiritual benefits.
-Such as autophagy and many other things.
-There is a reason animals stop eating when they become sick.
+Such as autophagy and many other health benefits.
+Perhaps we can learn something from animals who stop eating when they become sick.

 "For much of human history, fasting has been guided by intuition and spiritual purpose.
 Today, our understanding of human physiology confirms the powerful healing effects of fasting.